the computation and language lab

 Holly Palmeri is the primary lab manager.

-Justine Krieger works on kid experimental studies on math and algorithms.
+Sarah Sommer works on kid number and algorithms.

 • postdoctoral researchers •